tsackton/taelgarverse/docs/campaigns/one-shots/lost-in-the-feywild/lost-in-the-feywild-episode-06.md

 The party recruits [Aurae](<../../../people/other-nonhumans/aurae.md>), rejects Arithrimos Lamperum's soul bindery, and enters the central prison as [Menestheus](<../../../people/other-humans/menestheus.md>) succumbs to the fungal transformation.

-!!! quote " "
+!!! quote "Aurae"
 	*I know that I'm not happy, alone by myself.
-I've read all of these books already.* - Aurae
+I've read all of these books already.*
 ## Audio Highlights

-**The party discovers three superimposed prison doors showing the captive as a child, a joyful young adult, and a frightened prematurely aged figure:**
+**The party discovers three superimposed prison doors showing the captive as a child, a joyful young adult, and a frightened prematurely aged figure.:**
 <audio controls>
     <source src="/taelgarverse/assets/session-audio/lost-in-the-feywild-session-6/lost-in-the-feywild-session-6-audio-005.m4a" type="audio/mp4">
 </audio>